 Instead, you pay money into a savings account each month.
 At the end of the loan term, you receive the balance in the account plus any interest you accumulated.

-As a short-term strategy, buying tradelines can give your credit score the boost it needs to help you qualify for a mortgage, car loan, or other type of credit.
+As a short-term strategy, buying tradelines can give your credit history the boost it needs to help you qualify for a mortgage, car loan, or another type of credit.
 As with all credit products and services, however, doing your homework and finding the best tradeline companies is the key to having a positive experience and getting the results you want.